coder232245/Nuero_internship/README.md

 15 (False Positives): passengers who actually died, but the model predicted they'd survive 19 (False Negatives): passengers who actually survived, but the model predicted they'd die 55 (True Positives): passengers who actually survived, and the model correctly predicted survival

+Internship task 4: The model explains 49.8% of variance in the house prices of California using the factors selected by me.
+The features include the square footage, number of rooms and location.